Office of Special Counsel (OSC) Whistleblower Lawyer

 Once the investigation is complete, the OSC will issue a decision.
 That decision could include a recommendation of disciplinary action, corrective action, or another solution.

-Before the OSC takes any further action, it will report their investigative findings to your federal agency’s head and confirm that the proper corrective action is carried out.
-If the agency refuses to cooperate and take corrective action on its own, the OSC can pursue a disciplinary action through the Merit Systems Protection Board (MSPB).
+Before the OSC takes any further action, it will report its investigative findings to your federal agency’s head and confirm that the proper corrective action is carried out.
+If the agency refuses to cooperate and take corrective action on its own, the OSC can pursue disciplinary action through the Merit Systems Protection Board (MSPB).

 In this particular situation, the OSC will step into the shoes of the prosecutor’s office.
 While the OSC can seek corrective action in prohibited personnel practice cases, violations involving criminal acts will be referred to the Department of Justice (DOJ).